-Koppers Arch Australia has made an application for leniency under the Australian Competition and Consumer Commission's, (the "ACCC"), policy for cartel conduct.
+Koppers Arch Wood Protection (Aust) Pty Limited ("Koppers Arch Australia") has also made an application for leniency under the Australian Competition and Consumer Commission's (the "ACCC") policy for cartel conduct.
 The ACCC has granted immunity to Koppers Arch Australia, subject to the fulfillment of certain conditions, such as, but not limited to, continued cooperation.
-If the conditions are not fulfilled, Koppers Arch Australia may be penalized for any violations of the competition laws of Australia.
+If the conditions are not fulfilled, Koppers Arch Australia may be penalized for any violation of the competition laws of Australia.
 Such penalties, if assessed against Koppers Arch Australia, could have a material adverse effect on its business, financial condition, cash flows and results of operations.
 The Company is not currently aware of any civil claims related to competitive practices in Australia.
 Such civil claims, if asserted and resolved unfavorably, could have a material adverse effect on the business, financial condition, cash flows and results of operations of Koppers Arch Australia.